-Occupant Protection: Three-point seatbelts offer an additional layer of safety on school buses, particularly in the context of collisions involving rollover, side-impact, or vertical lift scenarios, provided they are installed properly and worn properly by all occupants.
-A July 2018 regulatory requirement governs how seatbelts are installed on school buses.
-At present, such installation remains optional in recognition of the strong safety record of school buses and the numerous financial and practical considerations associated with the installation and use of seatbelts (e.g. consequences of misuse).
-In view of the Task Force's ongoing efforts to tackle many of these considerations (e.g. development of draft Guidelines for the Use of Seatbelts on School Buses, to be validated by way of a pilot with interested jurisdictions), there is merit in further exploring whether to move toward future mandatory seatbelt requirements.
-In parallel, other occupant protection features must also be considered, including energy-absorbing side-structure padding and inflatable "curtain" airbags.
+True to its mandate, three-point seatbelts/occupant protection measures have been an important element of the Task Force review, with careful consideration given to the potential benefits and implications of installing and using seatbelts on school buses.
+Notably, school buses have a strong occupant protection record, owing largely to the extensive suite of protective safety features built into the bus.
+At the same time, there is acknowledgement that three-point seatbelts on school buses, when they are installed correctly and worn properly, can offer an additional layer of safety by reducing the risk of ejection and lowering the risk of serious injury, particularly in the context of collisions involving rollover, side-impact, or vertical lift scenarios.
+That is why a July 2018 regulatory requirement now governs how three-point seatbelts are installed on school buses.
+At present, such installation remains optional in recognition of the strong safety record of school buses and the considerations associated with seatbelt installation and use (e.g. consequences of misuse, emergency evacuations, liability).
+In view of the Task Force's ongoing efforts to work through these considerations (e.g. development of draft Guidelines for the Use of Seatbelts on School Buses, to be validated by way of a pilot with interested jurisdictions), there is merit in further exploring whether to move toward future mandatory seatbelt requirements, and in encouraging the development by manufacturers of other occupant protection features, such as energy-absorbing side-structure padding and inflatable "curtain" airbags.